showlab/Awesome-Robotics-Diffusion/README.md

 DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability (With constraint)

-Motion Planning Diffusion: Learning and Adapting Robot Motion Planning with Diffusion Models
+Motion Planning Diffusion: Learning and Adapting Robot Motion Planning with Diffusion Models (Motion Planning Diffusion: Learning and Planning of Robot Motions with Diffusion Models)

 #### Others